Stefan George: Influence

-In a view inspired by the German Romantic poets and the French Symbolist, George and his followers saw him as the monarch of a separate government of Germany, composed of his intellectual and artistic disciples, bonded by their faithfulness to "The Master" and to a common vision.
-In his memoirs, Albert Speer claims to have met George during the early 1920s and that his elder brother, Hermann, was an acquaintance of his: George "radiated dignity and pride and a kind of priestliness ... there was something magnetic about him."
+In a view inspired by the German Romantic poets and the French Symbolists, George and his followers saw him as the monarch of a separate government of Germany, composed of his intellectual and artistic disciples, bonded by their faithfulness to "The Master" and to a common vision.
+In his memoirs, Albert Speer claims to have met George during the early 1920s and that his elder brother, Hermann, was an acquaintance of George's: George "radiated dignity and pride and a kind of priestliness ... there was something magnetic about him."

 George's poetry emphasized self-sacrifice, heroism, and power, which won him the approval of the National Socialists.
 Though many Nazis claimed George as an influence, George remained aloof from such associations.
 Soon after the Nazi seizure of power, George left Germany for Switzerland where he died the same year.

 Some of the members of the 20 July plot against Hitler were drawn from among his devotees, notably the Stauffenberg brothers who were introduced to George by the poet and classical scholar Albrecht von Blumenthal.
 Although some members of the George circle were avowedly anti-semitic (for example, Klages), the Circle also included Jewish authors such as Gundolf, the historian Ernst Kantorowicz, the Zionist Karl Wolfskehl, and Erich Berger.
 George was fond of his Jewish disciples, but he expressed reservations about their ever becoming a majority in the group.

 George's influence on Ernst Kantorowicz was decisive in the latter's controversial biography of Holy Roman Emperor Frederick II, which was published in 1927.
 The book's account of Frederick II and his "dynamic personality and ability to shape the Empire according to a higher vision seemed to sum up the aspirations of the George Circle."
 George is even reported to have "carefully corrected" the manuscript and saw that it was published.

 One of George's most well known collaborators was Hugo von Hofmannsthal, a leading literary modernist in the Austro-Hungarian Empire.
 Hofmannsthal, however, refused membership in the group.
 Later in life, Hofmannsthal wrote that no one had influenced him more than George.
 Those closest to the "Master," as George had his disciples call him, included several members of the 20 July plot to assassinate Hitler, among them Claus von Stauffenberg himself.
 Stauffenberg frequently quoted George's poem "Der Widerchrist" to his fellow members of the 20 July plot.